Ishikoshi Station

 Ishikoshi Station (石越駅, Ishikoshi-eki) is a railway station in the city of Tome, Miyagi Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Ishikoshi Station is served by the Tōhoku Main Line, and is located 423.5 rail kilometers from the official starting point of the line at Tokyo Station.

 Station layout

 Ishikoshi Station has one island platform and one side platform connected to the station building by a footbridge.
-The station has a "Midori no Madoguchi" staffed ticket office.
+The station is unstaffed but has automatic ticket vending machines.

 Platforms

 History

 Ishikoshi Station opened on 16 April 1890.
 The Kurihara Den'en Railway Line also served this station from 1921 to 2007.
 The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on 1 April 1987.
 A new station building was completed on 31 July 2011..
 Ishikoshi station is the terminus for the Tōhoku Main Line in Miyagi.
 Trains to Iwate are available but must be changed to at the station.